Insurance Claims Officer

 - understanding of the insurance industry, particularly the area they work in, such as fire, life, accident or marine insurance

-- knowledge of insurance policies, including what each policy covers
+- knowledge of their firm's insurance policies, including what each policy covers

-- an understanding of relevant laws, such as the Privacy Act and the Human Rights Act
+- understanding of relevant laws such as the Privacy Act and the Human Rights Act.

 Insurance claims officers:

-- usually work regular hours, but may work weekends or evenings to meet deadlines or if they are on call
+- usually work regular hours, but may work evenings or weekends to meet deadlines, or if they are on call

 - work in offices, but may travel locally to Disputes Tribunal hearings.